inlavigo/gg_router/README.md

 ### Animate route transitions

-`GgRouter` offers a very simple way to animate route transitions. `GgRouter` offers an effortless way to animate route transitions.
+`GgRouter` offers a simple way to animate route transitions.
 Use `inAnimation` and `outAnimation` to define animations that are applied to the appearing and the disappearing route:

 ~~~dart
 builder: (context) {